brettbatie/quick-typescript-nestjs-react-eslint-prettier-common-monorepo/README.md

 Run the script with the following command:
 ```shell script
 bash <(wget -o /dev/null -O- http://git.io/Jfw9e) myApp myCompany frontend backend
 ```

 Note, the following questions are asked when running the above command.
 This script has only been tested with the following answers.

+- How would you like to use ESLint? **To check syntax, find problems, and enforce code style**
 - What type of modules does your project use? **JavaScript modules (import/export)**
 - Which framework does your project use? **React**
 - Does your project use TypeScript? **Yes**